ChainSafe/lodestar/CONTRIBUTING.md

 ## Contributing to Documentation

 When submitting PRs for documentation updates, build and run the documentation locally to ensure functionality before submission.
-To build the documentation locally, ensure you have Python installed, then simply execute `yarn build:docs`
+For first time documentation contributors, install the python dependencies with `yarn docs:install`.
+Build the documentation locally with `yarn docs:build` and serve with `yarn docs:serve`

 Your locally served documentation will then be accessible at http://localhost:8000.